 USB estimates that major Australian banks are carrying $500 billion of mortgages which are “not completely factually accurate”.

 The actions of the government have pushed the price of property well beyond the reach of the average Australian.
-According to a standard urban planners’ scale it states that a median house price to household income ratio of 5.1 or over is “severely unaffordable”.
+Urban planners’ scale states a median house price to household income ratio of 5.1 or over is “severely unaffordable”.

-Research by the Domain Group found that the median house price in Sydney at the end of July this year was $1,178,417.
+Research by the Domain Group found the median house price in Sydney at the end of July 2017 was $1,178,417.
 The Australian Bureau of Statistics report that the average pre-tax wage for the city is $91,000.
 This makes the median house price to household income ratio for Sydney 13x.
 For Melbourne it is 9.6x.
-After tax these ratios widen still further, and this is assuming that your average Australian will go without a few basics like eating and clothing in order to pay the mortgage.
+After tax these ratios widen still further.
+This also assumes that your average Australian will go without eating and clothing in order to pay the mortgage.

 Clearly, property can no longer drive Australia’s economy, and nor can it rely on demand for its mining output.
 Australia is also lacking in future proof industries.
 Its companies are treading water, company tax has remained static at $68 billion for the last three years.

-Altair Asset Management effectively rubber-stamped the fact that Australia’s property market is about to implode and trigger a collapse of the economy.
-In May this year it liquidated its Australian share funds and return hundreds of millions of dollars back to clients because they are so sure of the impending property market collapse – an extraordinary decision for any asset management company to take.
+Altair Asset Management effectively rubber-stamped the fact that Australia’s property market is about to implode.
+In May this year it liquidated its Australian share funds and return hundreds of millions of dollars back to clients because they are so sure of the impending property market collapse.
+It’s an extraordinary decision for any asset management company to take.

-FXB Trading’s experts are equally convinced that Australia’s economy is at the point of no return and that a crash is imminent.
-They’ve devised a strategy to profit from the situation as many notable forward-thinking analysts did ahead of the 2008 sub-prime mortgage crash in the US which then caused the subsequent global financial crisis.
+FXB Trading’s experts are equally convinced that Australia’s economy is at the point of no return.
+They’ve devised a strategy to profit from the situation as many analysts did ahead of the 2008 sub-prime mortgage crash in the US which then caused the subsequent global financial crisis.

 In the 2008 scenario their investment returned ratios of between 1:10 to 1:20.
 FXB’s traders will replicate the trade, but will also hedge their position.

-Until the market crashed in 2008 those US traders were in a losing position, but by hedging it is possible to avoid losses until the crash occurs.
+Until the market crashed in 2008 those US traders were in a losing position.
+Hedging makes it is possible to avoid losses until the crash occurs.

 For advice on how to take advantage of this rare opportunity talk to the experts at FXB Trading.
-Our platform makes it easy to start earning a second income with only a small investment in time and funds needed.
+We make it easy to start earning a second income with only a small investment in time and funds needed.
 The FXB Trading team are on hand to teach its members any aspect of trading that they are interested in, and reveal how they make their living trading the world’s markets.